greghendershott/wffi/README.md

 The same markdown file can be used for any/all of three purposes:

-1. Used as-is for publishable documentation of the web service.
-It can _be_ the documentation, period.
+1. Used verbatim as the publishable documentation of the web service.

-2. Parsed to support an FFI for clients using the web service.
+2. Parsed to support an FFI for clients to use the web service.
 Making it easier to structure requests and to destructure responses.

-3. Parsed to support web service framework for servers using the service.
+3. Parsed to support a web service framework for servers to provide the service.
 Making it easier to route and destructure requests and to stucture responses.

 This project implements a Racket language parser, FFI, and service